The Problem With GMO's

 Here’s What You Can Do To Reduce Your Exposure

-- try growing your own food using non-gmo seed.
+- try growing your own food using non-gmo seed, or garden-ready plants grown from non-gmo seeds.

 - grow and save seed from heritage and heirloom varieties to ensure non gmo seed and varieties continue to be available in the future.